Category five - Best commitment to work health and wellbeing

 The Construction Training Centre

 (Note: This information is in the online entry form)

 |Entry criteria|| Use these questions to help write your response|

 (Handy hint - they correspond to each judging criteria)

-Describe how health and wellbeing is implemented in your workplace.
+Describe how work health and wellbeing is embedded into your organisation’s system and culture

-How are you evaluating the effectiveness of the activities implemented under this initiative (e.g. surveys, interviews, observations, meeting minutes)?
+How are you evaluating the effectiveness of the work health and wellbeing interventions (e.g. surveys, interviews, observations, meeting minutes)?
 What were the results (how have the interventions eliminated or reduced the chronic disease risks)?

-What percentage of your total workforce participated in the activities implemented?
+What percentage of your total workforce participated in work health and wellbeing interventions?

 Describe how the findings and learnings from the initiative were shared with stakeholders, including through the supply chain and internally with management and workers?

 - Last updated